 He’s manager of one of the hottest dance acts in the world – Rudimental – runs Black Butter Records and Stack House management, is putting on his second festival this summer and has his fingers in plenty of other music industry pies.
 But Henry Village had to work hard to get here.

 He found school difficult, was interested in lessons that didn’t exist (like film) and found himself hanging out with the wrong people and doing the wrong things.
 He managed to scrape GCSEs so that he could get to college, then scrape A Levels so that he could get to university.
-But he soon realised the only way to get in to the music industry was to go out there and work for it.
+But he soon realised the only way to get in to the music where can you buy valium industry was to go out there and work for it.
 So he did.